demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image5]

-To see if my code performs properly, I picked one traffic sign category and randomly select 15 images.
+To examine if my code performs properly, I picked one category of the traffic sign and randomly select 15 images.

 ![alt text][image6]

 #### 1. RGB image (32, 32, 3)

- After data augmentation in the first step, I decided to do image normalization, because it seems to be the right way to do. .
+ After data augmentation in the first step, I decided to do image normalization, because it helps to reduce the bias.
+Moreover, I tried the dropout (to reduce the variance), it will help to suppress those weak correlation parameters.

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image?]

-The difference between the original data set and the augmented data set is the following ...

-![alt text][image4]
+To simplfy my DOE (design of experiments).
+Here is my table:

 |  image      | Dataset Boost     | Normalized     | Dropout     | Validation Accuracy     |
 |:-------:    |:-------------:    |:----------:    |:-------:    |:-------------------:    |